dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   vim /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/logs/metplus_log_20220309104212

-When we scroll down the output directory is listed here after the -outdir flag in our GRID_STAT call.
+When we scroll down the output directory is listed here after the -outdir flag in our grid_stat call.

 .. code-block:: ini

   ls /d1/personal/CHANGE_TO_YOUR_DIRECTORY/METplus/convection_allowing_models/brightness_temperature/grid_stat

 Looking inside this directory we see that we have all 12 expected files.
-???Should we show this???
 Finally, we can make a distance map image by using the plot_data_plane tool in MET.
 So first we need to take a look at the pairs.nc file so that we can get the name of the variable we want to apply for our distance map.